The Cherokees

 Devin Cucumber, Oconaluftee Indian Village, modeling authentic Cherokee 1700s clothing (AmRevNC photograph)

-• Grunted dialog like “how” as a greeting, made up by movie writers.
+• Grunted dialog like “how” as a greeting.

 • Men making vibrating war cries—a misuse of “ullalling,” a sound made by women (in many cultures around the world) for various reasons including signaling a camp location or providing warnings.